Part 1 of the Custom Geth Consensus Series

 payloadResp, _ := bb.engineCl.GetPayloadV5(ctx, *payloadID)

-return payloadResp.ExecutionPayload, nil
+return payloadResp.ExecutionPayload, requests, nil

 }